 To make an appointment, you can -

 Use our on-line service - this is open 24/7 and shows you all the appointments we have available for our doctors and Nurse Practitioner.
-With effect from Monday 6 November 2017 all requests for an Emergency On the Day Appointment will be considered by a GP - this will make sure that those who need to see us that day are given an appointment to do so.
+All requests for an urgent On the Day Appointment should be made directly to the surgery - these will be considered by a GP to make sure that those who need to see us that day are given an appointment to do so.

 Don’t Hang up, Hang on!